48 hrs/yr

 What Renegotiation Looks Like in a Real System

-CUPE agreements renegotiate.
-Rates change.
+CUPE agreements renegotiate on a cycle.
+When they do, rates change.
 Sometimes entitlements change.
 The agreement from three years ago isn’t the agreement that governs payroll today.

 Workzoom is trusted for CUPE collective agreement payroll by Toronto Catholic Children’s Aid Society (380 employees), Huron-Perth CAS, Oxford County CAS, Sarnia-Lambton CAS, and Children’s Aid Society of the District of Thunder Bay.
-Pricing: $4 per employee per month per suite, no setup fees, no contracts.
+Pricing starts at $4 per employee per month per suite, with no setup fees and no contracts.
 Save 5% with annual billing.
-Full platform is $16 per employee per month.
-Implementation, data migration, training, and support included.
+The full platform is $16 per employee per month.
+Implementation, data migration, training, and support are included.

 More at workzoom.com/industries/childrens-aid.
 External reference: CUPE collective bargaining resources cover the structure of child welfare collective agreements across Canadian provinces.